xlanterna/Diplom/README.md

-# diplom
-2024 Thesis Work
+#2024 Thesis Work
+Ksenia Fonareva
+Topic: Evaluation of the efficiency of machine learning algorithms on churn prediction in banking